vherolf/labelmaker/README.md

   lpr -o PageSize=9_mm__1___Label__Auto -o PrintQuality=Text text_to_print.pdf -P LabelWriter-450-DUO-Tape

 This code should work under Linux and MacOSX with python 3.4+

+DISCLAIMER:

+I dont have any knowledge of other label printers.

+With small adaptions and depending on your labelmaker oder tape printer it should work with most DYMO printers.
+(I have only one so its not tested)

+You are on your own with other printers, but ideas are welcome.

+If I violate any naming convention or already reserved trade names - please let me now and I will change it.

 ## Installation and running